erkmenx/Pulpissimo-Guide/README.md

 ------------------------------------------ CMAKE PROBLEM ----------------------------------------------------------------

 If you are getting error about cmake version after in a step, type "which cmake" and go to that folder and delete it.
 After deleting that folder, update your cmake.
+You can google how to update your cmkake.
 That will solve your problem.

 --------------------------------- VIVADO DOESN'T RECOGNIZE MY FPGA BOARD PROBLEM ----------------